 We warrant that we will comply with the Customer Owned Banking Code of Practice.
-You can download a copy of the Customer Owned Banking Code of Practice at: www.customerownedbanking.asn.au ePayments Code vou become bound by these Conditions of Use.
+You can download a copy of the Customer Owned Banking Code of Practice at: www.customerownedbanking.asn.au ePayments Code

 We warrant that we will comply with the ePayments Code.